Death Drives Through

-Death Drives Through is a 1935 British sports drama film directed by Edward L. Cahn and starring Chili Bouchier, Robert Douglas and Miles Mander.
+Death Drives Through is a 1935 British sports drama film directed by Edward L. Cahn and starring Robert Douglas, Chili Bouchier and Miles Mander.
 It was written by John Huston and Katherine Strueby.

 Plot

 Motor racer Kit Woods, eager to produce a car of his own design, secures the backing of motor magnate Lord.
 Woods beats his arch-rival Garry Ames, both on the racetrack and for the affections of Lord's daughter.
 Seeking revenge, Ames tries fo frame Woods for a fatal accident.
 In a subsequent race Woods saves Ames's life, and the latter repents his evil ways.